ImperialLabs/ImperialLabs.github.io/pages/plugins/plugins_advanced.md

 ## Container Config Level

-These settings apply to both Container and API plugin (If managed) types
+These settings apply to both Container and API plugin (if managed) types

-You can use any option available to the [Docker API Client](https://github.com/swipely/docker-api) that fits under config/host config
+You can use any option available to the [Docker API Client](https://github.com/swipely/docker-api) that fits under config/host config.
+The following list is just the settings we found most likely used.

 -   All of these settings are nested under